Biology 241 - Accelerated General Human Physiology » Summer 2021 » Lab Q11

 The electromyogram (EMG) records:

-B. electrical activity from the lower motor neurons.
+A. electrical activity from the lower motor neurons.

 C. electrical activity from the contracting muscle fibers.

-D. tension in the contracting muscle.
+D. the movement of the contracting muscle.

 Question #14